mankarpranav/mankarpranav/README.md

 <!-- Passionate about creating dynamic and intuitive user interfaces, I specialize in developing mobile applications using React Native and in Spring Boot for backend development. -->

-Hello there! 👋 I'm Pranav, a passionate and enthusiastic Computer Science undergraduate student with a strong desire to learn and grow in the exciting world of technology.
+👋 I'm Pranav, a passionate and enthusiastic Computer Science undergraduate student with a strong desire to learn and grow in the exciting world of technology.
 This GitHub serves as a platform where I showcase my journey in exploring and mastering various cutting-edge technologies.

 ## About Me